2018-2019 New York Archdiocese At a Glance

 - Seeking funding for critical facility upgrades, energy efficiency projects and transportation services;

-- Ensuring our schools receive maximum support for classroom technology under the Smart Schools Bond Act and the federal E-Rate program;
+- Ensuring our schools receive maximum support for classroom technology under the state’s Smart Schools Bond Act and Computer Hardware / Software loan programs as well as the federal ERate program;

 - Seeking additional state funds for STEM and Academic Intervention Services; and